-San Juan Bautista is a nice day trip if you live in the San Francisco Bay Area.
-If you are not from the Bay Area, you would be well served to make time in your travel itinerary to enjoy a refreshing switch to a simpler time.
+San Juan Bautista is a beautiful day trip if you live in the San Francisco Bay Area.
+If you are not from the Bay Area, you would be well served to make time for your travel itinerary to enjoy a refreshing switch to a simpler time.

 What will you see?
 Well, here are a few popular sites to consider: Starting at the State Park where the rangers are most helpful, you can learn about the happenings at this location during the mission era.
 Adjacent to the State Park is the actual San Juan Bautista Mission.
 For many elementary school students in California, this is a name and site that may be familiar.

-As missions and California history, in general, are a fourth grade standard in California elementary schools, it is an awesome experience for students to see first-hand, what life was like and how buildings and towns were in that era.
+As missions and California history, in general, are a fourth grade standard in California elementary schools, it is an excellent experience for students to see first-hand what life was like and how buildings and towns were in that era.

-There are four main historic museums at the park.
-There is the Plaza Hotel, Zannetta House, The Plaza Stables and the Castro-Breen Adobe.
+There are four leading historical museums in the park.
+There is the Plaza Hotel, Zannetta House, The Plaza Stables, and the Castro-Breen Adobe.
 Additionally, you can see the historic jail, a blacksmith shop, and an early American settler’s cabin.

-Throughout the year, there are other activities at the park including The Early Days Celebration which happens in June, on Father’s Day Weekend.
-While in the city of San Juan Bautista, itself, you can browse the shops which include antique stores, clothing and home furnishings and art galleries.
+Throughout the year, there are other activities at the park, including The Early Days Celebration, which happens in June, on Father’s Day Weekend.
+While in the city of San Juan Bautista, you can browse the shops, which include antique stores, clothing, and home furnishings, and art galleries.

 San Juan Bautista features a few eateries.
-Dona Esther Mexican Restaurant, Vertigo Coffee Roasters (coffee and pizza), and JJ’s Homemade Burgers (nice patio) are about the best in town.
-For a larger selection of dining options, Hollister is only a fifteen-minute drive from the park.
+Dona Esther Mexican Restaurant, Vertigo Coffee Roasters (coffee and pizza), and JJ’s Homemade Burgers (lovely patio) are about the best in town.
+For a more extensive selection of dining options, Hollister is only a fifteen-minute drive from the park.

 San Benito County, the home of San Juan Bautista, has wineries that offer great tours and wines.
 Consider a visit to any of them for a memento bottle of wine from your day here or snag one to enjoy this evening at one of the lodging establishments while you relax and recall your day.